-"Pontivy-Napoléonville?
-So why this imperial name for this town in Central Brittany?
-Napoleon Ier lived in the town in the 19th century?e century?
+“Pontivy-Napoleonville”?
+Why this imperial name in this town in Central Britain?
+Napoleon Ier did he reside in this city in the 19the century ?
 Let's go back in time together to discover the history of this city with two faces.

 Yohann Hamonic

-A city criss-crossed by rivers, major thoroughfares and administrative buildings.
+A city crossed by rivers, with major arteries and administrative buildings.

-In 1806, Napoleon Ier launches the construction of the Nantes to Brest Canal.
-The canal runs through the centre of Brittany, and Pontivy is at the heart of the project, equidistant from Nantes and Brest.
-The Nantes-Brest canal became navigable in 1842, 36 years after work began!
+In 1806, Napoleon Ier launches the construction of Canal from Nantes to Brest.
+The latter passes through Central Brittany and Pontivy is at the center of this project: equidistant from Nantes and Brest.
+The Nantes-Brest canal will become navigable in 1842, 36 years after the start of work!

-Pontivy was not chosen at random to bear the Emperor's name.
-Not only was Pontivy ideally situated with its water, it was also a revolutionary town, which pleased the Emperor.
+Pontivy was not chosen at random to bear the name of the emperor.
+It is not only a city ideally located with the presence of water, it is also a revolutionary city, which will please the Emperor.

 Yohann Hamonic

-Napoleon sought to establish a new town in his own name, renamed "Napoleonville" in 1802.
+Napoleon sought to establish the project of a new town taking his name, renamed “Napoleonville” in 1802.

-The urban plan for this new town allowed the city to expand, without altering the medieval part.
-The hygienist movement that was fashionable at the time was applied to this part of the city: wide boulevards, a grid of streets and housing with plenty of space.
+The town plan for this new town will make it possible to extend the town, without modifying the medieval part.
+The fashionable hygienist movement of this time will be applied to this part of the city: large boulevards, a grid of streets and homes with space.

-Napoleon Ier never had the opportunity to visit Pontivy and therefore did not see the completion of this new town project.
-Napoleon III, on the other hand, made a brief visit in 1858 and was asked by the locals to finance the Saint-Joseph Imperial Church, built in his effigy and that of his wife, Eugénie.
-Pass through the Square Lenglier, home to this unusual church, which was never completed.
+Napoleoner never had the opportunity to go to Pontivy and therefore did not see the completion of this new town project.
+Napoleon III, for his part, made a quick visit there in 1858 and was asked by the inhabitants to finance the Imperial Church of Saint-Joseph, built in his image and that of his wife, Eugénie.
+Go to Square Lenglier where this atypical church is located which was never finished.

 Yohann Hamonic